-While a growing literature suggests that spatial growth effects might be impacting how neighboring countries grow in relation to each other, most papers examining growth policies do not currently account for these effects.
+While this paper and others suggest that spatial growth effects might be impacting how neighboring countries grow in relation to each other, most papers examining growth policies do not currently account for these effects.
 It is worthwhile to understand how the exclusion of spatial growth effects from a model might change estimates of other parameters in growth regressions.
-To highlight this problem, consider a counterfactual situation where all the countries in the sample are holding steady at zero growth, when the 10 member states of Mercosur (Argentina, Brazil, Paraguay and Uruguay are full members, Venezuela, Bolivia,

-Chile, Colombia, Ecuador, and Peru are associate members), a South American customs union, implement a policy which, before the effects of any growth spillovers, would lead to a 2% increase in growth for its member states and have no effect elsewhere.
+To highlight this problem, consider a counterfactual situation where all the countries in the sample are holding steady at zero growth, when the 10 member states of Mercosur (Argentina, Brazil, Paraguay and Uruguay are full members, Venezuela, Bolivia, Chile, Colombia, Ecuador, and Peru are associate members), a South American customs union, implement a policy which, before the effects of any growth spillovers, would lead to a 2% increase in growth for its member states and have no effect elsewhere.
 Table 5 shows what the estimated growth effects of this policy would be after taking into account the spatial effects estimated by the preferred Spatial Durbin Model.
+[Insert Table 5 Here]

-While a spatial model would be able to isolate out the 2% growth effect of the policy on the 10 member states and the zero independent growth of the remaining sample, a regression which does not account for spatial effects would mis-estimate a constant growth rate of about -1.25% and a policy effect of about 3.0% increased growth.
-Therefore, not only does a model which omits spillover effects have a biased estimate of the policy effect in question, it also biases the estimates of the average growth rates of other nations.
+While a spatial model would be able to isolate out the 2% growth effect of the policy on the 10 member states and the zero independent growth of the remaining sample, a regression which does not account for spatial effects would fail to capture the true policy effect and ultimately estimate a constant growth rate of about -1.25% and a policy effect of about 3.0% increased growth.
+Therefore, not only does a model which omits spillover effects have biased estimates of the policy effect in question, it also biases the estimates of the average growth rates of other nations.